UFC Fight Night: Lawler vs. Dos Anjos: Predictions & Analysis

 A few statistical edges stand out.
 Laprise throws significantly more leather — a 1.1 sig. strike per minute gap.
 Bofando is far more active with takedowns, averaging 6.6 more per 15 minutes.
 Bofando has tighter striking defense, making opponents miss more often.

-**The Pick: Chad Laprise over Galore Bofando.** This is essentially a pick'em.
-The model nudges toward Laprise at 50%, but there's almost nothing separating these two.
-The market implies 57% for Laprise, but our model sees only 50%.
-That 7-point gap favoring Bofando is worth watching.
+The Pick: Galore Bofando over Chad Laprise.
+The model gives Bofando a slight nod at 62% — this could easily go either way.
+The market implies 57% for Laprise, but our model sees only 38%.
+That 19-point gap favoring Bofando is worth watching.

 Nordine Taleb